tsmith4014/Django-OpenAI-ImageCreation-Chat-Application/README.md

 Important: Do not include the .env file in the version control to keep your API key secure.

 ### Running the Server
-After configuration, you can start the Django development server:
+After configuration, you can start the Django development server by navigating to the root directory of the project and running the following command:
 ```python
     python manage.py runserver
 ```